 - Pension or retirement accounts.

-We can assist you with compiling this list and work with professionals on determining how factors such as inflation or depreciation may impact the value of your assets in the future.
+We can assist you in compiling this list and work with professionals on determining how factors such as inflation or depreciation may impact the value of your assets in the future.

 You should also think of whom you may want to make decisions for you if you become incapacitated and whom you wish to name as beneficiaries.
 We can then help you to prepare a set of documents that may include all or some of the following: